 Tracing botted accounts

-The activity of botting not only depends on applications, it also demands an army of fake profiles.
+The activity of botting not only depends on applications, but it also demands an army of fake profiles.
 These, are usually new on Instagram but with outrageous numbers of users following or followers, all with very few publications.
 Despite general assumptions, I would say that the first step to detect botted accounts is to allow your own account to be botted (or just create a new one).
-There are no established methods to detect bots on Instagram, however some particular characteristics should be taken into account.
-For instance, to verify the accounts name (e.g.flyhighandlookdown, xo_kasssi_xo, bkusklubnikaa, dlod5555) and their creation time, crossing this information with the user profile information (e.g. private or public profile; number of posts, followers, following; language).
-In addition, comparing the number of publications with the total of followers or following; and checking the followers of the bots profiles (because bots like and follow other bots).
+There are no established methods to detect bots on Instagram, however, some particular characteristics should be taken into account.
+For instance, to verify the accounts name (e.g.flyhighandlookdown, xo_kasssi_xo, bkusklubnikaa, dlod5555) and their creation time, crossing this information with the user profile information (e.g. private or public profile; the number of posts, followers, following; language).
+In addition, comparing the number of publications with the total of followers or following, and checking the followers of the bots profiles (because of bots like and follow other bots).

 Another very good strategy to detect botted accounts on Instagram is to trace their network, for instance by using Instagram Network, a DMI Tool that allows researchers to get the follow or follower network from a set of Instagram users.
 However, and as a result of the problem of social media APIs limiting access, this tool is no longer an option for scholarly research.
 The unavailability of data points limit perceptions and analysis of particular grammars; in this case, the follow and follower network of botted accounts.

 I opted for tracking the possible botted accounts that either have liked, commented or started following my Instagram profile.
 225 possible botted accounts were verified between December 14th and 16th, 2017.
-To build this dataset, I followed three steps: i) gathering screenshots of bot accounts liking my posts or following my profile, added to all accounts that have commented my posts, ii) after that, individually checking these Instagram profiles to collect basic info (type of account, i.e, public or private; number of posts, followers, following; and language); and, iii) in parallel verifying the creation time of the accounts with Instagram account age checker.
+To build this dataset, I followed three steps: i) gathering screenshots of bot accounts liking my posts or following my profile, added to all accounts that have commented on my posts, ii) after that, individually checking these Instagram profiles to collect basic info (type of account, i.e, public or private; number of posts, followers, following; and language); and, iii) in parallel verifying the creation time of the accounts with Instagram account age checker.

 Starting with the verification of accounts age, profile mode, and language (see below), more than half of the botted accounts that have interacted with my Instagram profile were created in 2017 and 2016.
 To my surprise, private profiles were also identified as possible botted accounts (38 in total), whereas some profiles no longer existed.
 Speaking of language, English and Russian stand out, followed by Portuguese, French and Italian, although almost half of the profiles do not indicate their language (i.e., inexistent).